evageck/cloud_resume_frontend/README.md

 ## 5. Main HTML File: `index.html`

 ### Purpose
-Serves as the main webpage for Eva Geck’s personal portfolio, showcasing her skills, education, and projects.
+Serves as the main webpage for the Cloud Resume Challenge.

 ### How It Works
 - **HTML**: DOCTYPE Declaration defines the document as HTML5.